-The water wars are escalating in the city of Chester’s historic bankruptcy
+The water wars are escalating in the City of Chester’s historic bankruptcy

 When will the bankruptcy end?

-It was uncertain when the judge might rule, nor when the bankruptcy — which as of the end of 2024 had cost the state $11.5 million in legal fees — might end.
+It was uncertain when the judge might rule, or when the bankruptcy — which as of the end of 2024 had cost the state $11.5 million in legal fees — might end.

 The city, which is 80% Black, has been in the state’s “distressed” status since 1995 and entered receivership in 2020.